marygracemoesta/R-User-Guide/Spark_Distributed_R/sparklyr_v_sparkR.md

 As you might expect, calling `SparkR` functions on `sparklyr` objects and vice versa can lead to unexpected -- and undesirable -- behavior.
 Why is this?

 `sparklyr` translates `dplyr` functions like `arrange()` into a SQL query plan that is used by SparkSQL.
 This is not the case with `SparkR`, which has functions for SparkSQL tables and Spark DataFrames.
-As such, the interoperability between the two APIs is limited and it is generally not recommended to go back and forth between them in the same job.
+At the end of the day DataFrame operations are translated into a query plan for SparkSQL, but the classes used to build those plans are different in each package.
+This limits API interoperability and is one of the reasons why we don't recommended going back and forth between them in the same job.

 ##### API Interoperability
 At this point you may be wondering if there is any space in the APIs where they can work together?
 There is, and that overlap in the venn diagram of these two packages is SparkSQL.